Yuka Takaoka

-Yuka Takaoka (高岡由佳, Takaoka Yuka, born January 28, 1998) is a Japanese woman who was convicted of attempted murder for stabbing her boyfriend in Shinjuku, Tokyo, in May 2019.
-Takaoka gained an online following due to the circumstances of the attack and her physical appearance, being described by the media as the "real life yandere", a term in Japanese anime used to describe a girl who suddenly becomes aggressive, deranged, and homicidal towards a lover.
+Yuka Takaoka (高岡由佳, Takaoka Yuka, born 28 January 1998) is a Japanese woman known for having stabbed her boyfriend with a kitchen knife in their apartment in Shinjuku, Tokyo, in May 2019.
+She was found guilty of attempted murder in December 2019 and sentenced to 3 1/2 years in prison.

+Takaoka gained an online following due to the circumstances of the attack and her physical appearance when she was described in media reports as a "real life yandere", a term in Japanese anime used to describe a girl who suddenly becomes aggressive, deranged, and homicidal towards a lover.